Duvey314/austin-green-energy-predictor/README.md

 ## Collections
 * wind_data collection

 The wind_data collection consists of the cleaned historical wind weather data merged with the cleaned Hackberry Wind Farm data.
 The data ranges from January 1, 2019 - July 31, 2020.

 * solar_data

-The wind_data collection consists of the cleaned historical wind weather data merged with the cleaned Webberville Solar Farm data.
+The solar_data collection consists of the cleaned historical solar weather data merged with the cleaned Webberville Solar Farm data.
 The data ranges from January 1, 2019 - July 31, 2020.

 ## Connection String
 - Insert description of connection string HERE